 The United States Army Nurses Corp Association (ANCA) website offers highlights of notable events in ANCA history, as well as a member biographies and an official bibliography.

-The Visiting Nurse Associations of America (VNAA) represents non-profit home healthcare and nursing agencies.
-This site offers information about the history of visiting nurse/home healthcare agencies, as well as their current functions and services.
+The Visiting Nurse Service of New York (VNSNY) represents the largest not-for-profit home- and community-based health care organizations.
+This site offers information about the history of visiting nurse/home healthcare agencies beginning with founder Lillian Wald, as well as their current functions and services.